Mete Atatüre

 Mete Atatüre (born 19 February 1975) is a Turkish physicist working on experimental solid-state quantum optics, in particular on the optical control of spin-photon coupling for quantum networks as well as investigation of many-body physics in atomically-thin heterostructures, with the aim of developing new materials and devices for quantum sensing applications.

 He currently leads the Quantum Optical Materials and Systems (QOMS) group at the University of Cambridge, with about 30 PhD students and research staff.
-He is also a co-founder and CSO of the spin-out Nu Quantum Ltd. Since October 2023, he is the Head of the Cavendish Laboratory.
+He is also a co-founder and CSO of the spin-out Nu Quantum Ltd. Since October 2023, he has been the Head of the Cavendish Laboratory.

 Biography

 Atatüre was born in Kayseri in 1975 and completed his secondary education at the Gazi Anatolian High School in Ankara in 1992 before obtaining a Bachelor of Science degree in 1996 from the Bilkent University, one of the top institutions in the country.
 He did his PhD at the Boston University in the United States in the Quantum Imaging Laboratory in 2002.
 He then moved to become a postdoctoral researcher in the Quantum Photonics Group of Ataç İmamoğlu at ETH Zurich in Switzerland where he received his Venia legendi for conducting long-lasting work on the full control of semiconductor quantum dots, including their positioning for cavity QED, the first demonstration of all-optical spin initialization and the first observation of the Faraday effect for a single spin.
-He joined the Cavendish Laboratory in June 2007 as a University Lecturer and Fellow of Saint John's college and was subsequently promoted to Reader (2011) and full-professorship (2015) before becoming the head of the Cavendish Laboratory (2023).
+He joined the Cavendish Laboratory in June 2007 as a University Lecturer and Fellow of St John's College and was subsequently promoted to Reader (2011) and full-professorship (2015) before becoming the head of the Cavendish Laboratory (2023).

 In Cambridge, he has made groundbreaking contributions to quantum optics, including fundamentals of quantum light via resonance fluorescence, quantum control of nuclei, diamond-based novel spin-photon interfaces for quantum networks, as well as the design of new functionalities from emerging classes of 2D materials, such as the first atomically-thin quantum LED.

-Academic and Social activities
+Academic and social activities

 Atatüre is a member of the Institute of Physics in England, the Science Academy of Turkey, Academia Europaea in Europe, and Optica in the USA (formerly Optical Society of America).
 He was a Distinguished Visiting Professor of the Chinese Academy of Sciences between 2010 and 2014, and he is currently a Distinguished Research Fellow of Sabanci University, Turkey.
 He was a member of the editorial board of Scientific Reports for the period 2011–2015.
 He is a member of the advisory board for Small since 2019 and a member of the editorial board for IoP Materials for Quantum Technology since 2023.

 He is also a prominent advocator of science communication and public engagement, with a large following on Twitter.
 His noted public engagements include 6 TEDx talks on quantum physics, light, science and diversity, as well as multiple opinion pieces in published media.
 He is also an activist for gender equality and diversity.